PlasmaLang/plasma/CONTRIBUTING.md

 Spell check and test your work, use ```make test``` for the latter.
 Each patch should, when applied in series, pass the test suite.

+### Documenting your changes

+User-visible changes including new options, features and behaviours must be documented.
+For now options are documented in the --help text of each program.
+While designs and concepts are documented in one of the files in the the docs directory, these files are asciidoc text files.

 ### Submitting your changes

 All code contributions must be made under the the approprite license: